maemo-leste/maemo-user-guide/source/chapters/ui.rst

 .. tip:: To open the task switcher, you can also use the home button (if the device has it), see :ref:`chapters/devices:Device specific info [wip]`.

 Pressing it while already in the Task switcher takes you to the App menu (Task launcher).

+.. tip:: From an application, tap on the task switcher button once, to switch to another application, or tap on it twice, to start a new application without closing the current one.

 In-app navigation
 """""""""""""""""